Judaization of Jerusalem: Support for alleged Judaization efforts

 Jerusalem mayor Teddy Kollek led efforts to settle East Jerusalem with Jewish families.
-In 1970 he coauthored a plan which contains the principles Israel's East Jerusalem housing plans are based on.
-The principles include expropriation of Arab-owned land, development of Jewish settlements in East Jerusalem and limitations on development of Arab neighbourhoods.
+In 1970, he coauthored a plan which contains the principles Israel's East Jerusalem housing plans are based on.
+The principles include expropriation of Arab-owned land, development of Jewish settlements in East Jerusalem and limitations on the development of Arab neighbourhoods.

 According to Nur Masalha, the International Christian Embassy in Jerusalem (ICEJ), established in 1980 in the former home of Edward Said, supports "exclusive Israeli sovereignty over the city and the Judaisation of Arab East Jerusalem."
-The ICEJ website notes that its embassy was founded "as an act of comfort and solidarity with Israel and the Jewish people in their claim to Jerusalem" It also notes that the ICEJ administers several aid projects, engages in advocacy for Israel, and assists "aliyah to the Jewish homeland."
+The ICEJ website notes that its embassy was founded "as an act of comfort and solidarity with Israel and the Jewish people in their claim to Jerusalem."
+It also notes that the ICEJ administers several aid projects, engages in advocacy for Israel, and assists "aliyah to the Jewish homeland."

-The Ir David Foundation, also known as Elad Association, promotes the Judaization of East Jerusalem.
-Operating in the city for some 20 years to acquire properties belonging to Palestinians in Kfar Silwan, Palestinians say it has "taken over" substantial sections of the village.
+The Ir David Foundation, also known as the Elad Association, promotes the Judaization of East Jerusalem.
+Operating in the city for some 20 years to acquire properties belonging to Palestinians in Silwan, Palestinians say it has "taken over" substantial sections of the village.
 Elad also funds the digs being conducted near the Temple Mount.
-In 2008, Haaretz reported that at least 100 skeletons dating to the Islamic era (c.
-8th-9th centuries AD) found a few hundred meters from Al-Aqsa mosque were removed and packed into crates before they could be examined by archaeological experts.
+In 2008, Haaretz reported that at least 100 skeletons dating to c.
+8th–9th centuries AD, in the Early Islamic period, found a few hundred meters from Al-Aqsa mosque, were removed and packed into crates before they could be examined by archaeological experts.
 The excavations at Al-Aqsa are described in Arab media in the context of Israeli efforts to Judaise Jerusalem.

-According to Ian Lustick, Dore Gold, as advisor to Prime Minister Benjamin Netanyahu in 1996, opposed any compromise with Palestinians on their claim to a capital in Jerusalem, and advised a unilateral Judaization of the whole area.
+According to Ian Lustick, Dore Gold, as an advisor to Prime Minister Benjamin Netanyahu in 1996, opposed any compromise with Palestinians on their claim to a capital in Jerusalem and advised a unilateral Judaization of the whole area.
 An explicit call for the 'Judaization of Jerusalem' forms one of the slogans employed by Aryeh King in his 2013 election campaign to become mayor of the city.